upcmd/updocs-content/logs/c0105_vvvvv.md

     scope[local] merged: {
       "hitom": "hello, this is tom",
+      "up_runtime_task_layer_number": 0,
-      "tom": "this is tom",
+      "tom": "this is tom"
-      "up_runtime_task_layer_number": 0
     }

     self: final context exec vars:

     (*core.Cache)({
+      "tom": "this is tom",
       "hitom": "hello, this is tom",
-      "tom": "this is tom",
       "up_runtime_task_layer_number": 0
     })